IndumathiSannasi/UbiquitiTask/README.md

 4.In the terminal type `npm install cypress`or `npm install cypress –save-dev`

-6. To run Cypress tests using cypress test runner
+5.To run Cypress tests using cypress test runner

 ```bash
 npx cypress open

 ```

-7. You can also run these scripts by just cloning the repo and run
+6.You can also run these scripts by just cloning the repo and run

 ```bash
 $ npm install